Japan is a dream holiday destination for travelers around the world, but what are the best job opportunities for foreigners in the land?

 Fortunately, Japan is always looking to expand its influence to the rest of the world, and having a native English speaker present in schools has huge benefits for the community.
 Being an ALT in Japan is more than just being a teacher, it’s becoming a window to the rest of the world for the Japanese.

 If that wasn’t enough of an incentive, becoming an ALT in Japan is by far the easiest way to enter the country on a visa and start working.
-Common routes include the government JET Programme (Japan Exchange and Teaching), or separate entities that specialize in training and placing you as an ALT, such as Interac.
+Common routes include the government JET Program (Japan Exchange and Teaching), or separate entities that specialize in training and placing you as an ALT, such as Interac.

 The great thing about becoming an ALT is that you do not need a teaching degree of any sort to get in, although a university degree in any field is highly regarded, as it demonstrates academic competence in the English language.

-#2: Freelancing in a Specialised Field
+#2: Freelancing in a Specialized Field

 This one is not the easiest way to get into Japan, but it certainly reaps more rewards and career progression than an ALT.
-Think of your favorite YouTubers and content creators that reside in Japan, and I can almost guarantee you that they are on the “Engineer/Specialist in Humanities/International Services Visa.”
+Think of your favorite YouTubers and content creators who reside in Japan, and I can almost guarantee you that they are on the “Engineer/Specialist in Humanities/International Services Visa.”
 This visa title may sound intimidating at first, particularly with the inclusion of “Engineer,” but it’s actually a lot broader of a term than you think.

 In today’s modern world of the digital era, there are so many niche areas of expertise that one could specialize in, whether it be a specific type of video creation, a particular field of writing, or even a specialized skill in marketing or programming.
 Regardless of your area of expertise, the ball is very much in your court if you get your hands on this visa, as you become the driver of your own ship and are not bound to a single company.